-The 2013 Longines Conquest Classic was officially revealed at the Baselworld 2013 exhibition.
+Longines has first presented the Conquest Classic collection at the Baselworld 2013 exhibition.
 Soon to arrive at a watch shop near you, the new watch will be available in a choice of three versions including a two-tone with gold-steel bracelet variety (ref.
-L2.718.104.22.168) that is reviewed here.
+L2.7126.96.36.199) reviewed here.
 I must admit that the new member of the Conquest family looks a lot more elegant than its previous incarnations.

 Although I always found the design of the Conquest series a little too simple to suit my taste, I must admit that this new model is a great improvement over the outgoing collection.